deephaven/deephaven-js-plugins/README.md

 Next, create a `manifest.json` file in the root directory of this project.

 In it, there should be JSON containing a plugins object.
-This plugins object contains of list of plugins with their name, version, and location (main).
+This plugins object contains of list of plugins with their location within this repo (name), version, and index location (main).

 For example, if using matplotlib and plotly plugins with version 0.1.0, the file looks like this:

 ```
 {
     "plugins": [
-      { "name": "matplotlib", "version": "0.1.0", "main": "dist/index.js" },
+      { "name": "plugins/matplotlib", "version": "0.1.0", "main": "dist/index.js" },
-      { "name": "plotly", "version": "0.1.0", "main": "dist/index.js" }
+      { "name": "plugins/plotly", "version": "0.1.0", "main": "dist/index.js" }
     ]
 }
 ```